-There are heaps of avenues for getting help in this course—here are four tips on making the most of them.
+There are lots of ways to get help in this course—here are four big tips:

 Attend your weekly lab session: you should look at the lab material ahead of time and come prepared.
+Make sure you’re logged into Microsoft Teams and know where to find your lab channel.
 If you know what aspects of the course you’re struggling with then you can let your tutor know—they’re really keen to help you out.
 This course has great tutors, so make the most of your lab times.

 Start your assignments early: you probably hear this a lot, but you’ll save yourself a lot of pain if you start the assignments early.
 Make an initial commit (just add your name!) to make sure that your